Editor’s note: This article was last updated 15 December 2022 to include newer, more popular libraries.

 to render Lottie-formatted files natively on Android and iOS, respectively.

 React Native Maps is another useful library that provides customizable map components for your iOS and Android apps.
-The components in this library include:
+Its components include:

 MapView